Find a good chiropractor requires some diligence; it's important to do some homework ahead of time.

 South Africa has a long tradition; find a good chiropractor should not be difficult.

-Your good chiropractor should also talk to you about taking vacations,
+When you find a good chiropractor he or she should also talk to you about taking vacations,

 how you exercise and ask whether you are eating correctly; healthy choice foods.
 Excellent health